codlark/cls-docs/docs/Tutorial3.md

 ## Deck Structure

 Templates are used whenever multiple card layouts use the same or similar properties and elements.
-In the case of playing cards this mostly means the indexes, but also special sections.
+In the case of playing cards this means the indexes and the special sections.
 Then the aces, ranks, face cards, and jokers each use a separate layout that uses the index layout as a template.

 ## Indexes